 So Chapman was having dinner with Richard on the night of 24 August 2015, and the police conveniently deduced that it was me.
 I was as guilty as sin.
 My motive was clear: Richard was my ex-lover and when he terminated the affair with me, I killed him.

-I searched for the rosary in my handbag and prayed again.
-This time sitting right in front of officer Liam.
+Before my next interview with officer Liam at the Davidson Police Station, I dropped by the toilet and searched for the Rosary in my handbag to pray again.
 There was no other way to exonerate myself now except to seek divine intervention.

 A woman appeared right in front of me.

 I looked up.
 It was she!
-The woman in white.
-Flabbergasted, I said,
+The woman in white!